Dana Advanced Manufacturing Training Center

 Raincastle Communications, Inc.

-SSOE is utilizing Microsoft Copilot to significantly enhance work efficiency and accuracy across various departments.
+SSOE is utilizing Microsoft Copilot Edge and M365 to significantly enhance work efficiency and accuracy across various departments.
 Copilot is accessible to all staff after training.
 Key areas of application include using it as a writing assistant, for idea generation, document summarization and generation, research assistant, excel assistant, programming code assistant, language translations, product comparison and data analysis.
 Use of Copilot has become part of the everyday life of SSOE employees who have identified key ways it can help them become more efficient with their daily tasks as well as more accurate in their deliverables.

 We found ourselves in need of a more robust tool to enhance resource forecasting and staff assignment capabilities.
 Instead of waiting for the perfect tool, we’re building it.
 SSOE’s in-house technology team has developed and piloted a tool that aims to forecast optimal staff mix and duration for new projects against existing workload to better understand capacity and manage resources efficiently.
-Additionally, the tool will allow teams to estimate staff requirements and identify gaps.
+Additionally, the tool will allow teams to identify gaps to optimal staff mix.